pinterweb/dotnet-solution-template/README.md

 For Docker:
 - [ ] Add extra dependencies in your docker development container by setting the CONTAINER__EXTRA_DEPS environmental variable
-- [ ] Copy over any custom root CA certs to get NuGet to work and set the USER__CA_CERT environmental variable
+- [ ] Copy over any custom root CA certs to get NuGet to work